Modern Gentlemen

 • Nikolina Jeric

-These CBD statistics and facts will show you just how much people like CBD, what they use it for, and why it’s so important.
-Whether you’re looking for a way to relax or treat chronic pain, the physical benefits won’t disappoint you.
-The market is here, and CBD is available in all shapes and sizes.
+These CBD statistics for 2022 and facts will show you how many people rely on CBD, what they use it for, and why it’s so important.
+Today, CBD is available in all shapes and sizes.
 It’s time to dive into the next chapter of medical treatment and dip into the healing powers of weed.

 • 80% of people report using CBD at least once a week.